eudoxia0/hermetic/README.md

 See the demo app for a complete example.

+## Available Password-Hashing Functions

+To mitigate the risks of the NSA convincing people to hash passwords with things like SHA-256, only PBKDF2 (And eventually scrypt) is supported

+* `:pbkdf2-sha1`
+* `:pbkdf2-sha256`
+* `:pbkdf2-sha512`

 ## `setup`

 Hermetic is not opinionated, doesn't integrate into an existing database or create any models.